Skip to Content

 We prioritize quality over quantity.

-When your relationship with your child feels uncertain, having clear guidance can make a difficult time more manageable.
-Speaking with a custody attorney who understands Texas law and Denton County practice can help you see your options and plan your next steps with greater confidence.
+When your relationship with your child feels uncertain, clear guidance can make a difficult time more manageable.
+Speaking with a child custody attorney who understands Texas law and Denton County practice helps you see your options and plan your next steps with greater confidence.

-At Mathur Law Offices, P.C., we work to combine careful legal analysis with respect for your family’s unique needs and background.
-Our attorneys focus on communication and personalized strategies so you are not left guessing about what comes next.
-If you are ready to discuss a pending or potential custody case, we invite you to reach out.
+At Mathur Law Offices, P.C., we combine careful legal analysis with respect for your family’s unique needs and background.
+Our attorneys focus on communication and personalized strategies so you’re not left guessing about what comes next.
+If you’re ready to discuss a pending or potential custody case, we invite you to reach out.

-Call (888) 867-5191 to speak with our team about scheduling a consultation with a child custody attorney in Denton.
+Call (888) 867-5191 to speak with our team about scheduling a consultation with a child custody lawyer in Denton.

 • $29M Settlement For Child Who Suffered Life-Altering Injuries